isabelxklee/dev-blog-posts/winner_winner.md

 * I also wanted to avoid implementing authentication – it seemed more accessible to allow the users to quickly create a list and play around with it, rather than forcing them to sign up before they could access any of the features.
 With the freedom of not needing to build auth, I started to brainstorm how I could structure the app without a backend API.

 ## The story behind Winner Winner
-As a software engineering coach at Flatiron School, I lead several meetings a week where I have to pick on students to participate.
+As a software engineering coach at [Flatiron School](https://flatironschool.com), I lead several meetings a week where I have to pick on students to participate.
 We usually do a popcorn-style rotation where the person who just participated picks the next person to go.
 But with 25 students and 4 instructors in the class, it can be tedious taking account of who's already gone and who's still left.

-I took this as a chance to create a fun, light tool that would be useful teachers, managers, and anyone else who needs a randomized list!
+I took this as a chance to create a fun, light tool that would be useful for teachers, managers, and anyone else who needs a randomized list!

 One of my goals this year is also to become a stronger frontend developer and familiarize myself more with different JavaScript frameworks.
 I love working with React, so I decided to give myself the goal of creating this app within a couple weeks.
 Winner Winner, Chicken Dinner! is built using React and [styled components](https://styled-components.com).